ali-bouali/game-store-application/README.md

-This a bisic readme file.
+This a basic readme file.
 We will update it later